astronomer/docs/astro/ci-cd.md

 On Astro, you can use Deployment API keys to automate deploying code changes to a Deployment.
 Astronomer recommends setting up a CI/CD workflow for all production environments.

-This guide has CI/CD templates that can be used with popular CI/CD management tools, including GitHub Actions and Circle CI.
+You can use the Astronomer CI/CD templates with popular CI/CD management tools, including GitHub Actions and Circle CI.

 ## Benefits

 There are many benefits to configuring a CI/CD workflow that automates pushing code changes to Astro.
 Specifically, you can:

-- Deploy new and updated DAGs in a way that streamlines the development process among team members.
+- Deploy new and updated DAGs in a way that streamlines your development process.
 - Decrease the maintenance cost of integrating changes, allowing your team to quickly respond in case of an error or failure.
 - Enforce continuous, automating testing, which increases code quality and protects your DAGs in production.